Lost Horizon (1937 film): Production

+Budget and casting

 Harry Cohn authorized a budget of $1.25 million for the film, the largest amount ever allocated to a project up to that time.
 According to a 1986 Variety interview with Frank Capra Jr., his father had wanted to shoot the film in color, but because the only suitable stock footage he intended to incorporate into the film, such as scenes from a documentary about the Himalayas, was in black and white, he was forced to change his plans.
 In 1985, Capra Sr. said the decision to film in black and white was made because three-strip Technicolor was new and fairly expensive, and the studio was unwilling to increase the film's budget so he could utilize it.

 An often repeated story concerns casting the part of the High Lama.
 After a screen test of 56-year-old retired stage actor A. E. Anson, Capra decided that he was just right for the part.
 He made a call to the actor's home, and the housekeeper who answered the phone was told to relay the message to Anson that the part was his.
 Not long after, the housekeeper called back telling Capra that when Anson heard the news, he had a heart attack and died.
 Subsequently, Capra offered the part to 58-year-old Henry B. Walthall.
 He died before shooting began.
 Finally, to play it safer age-wise, Capra cast Sam Jaffe, who was just 45.
 This is disputed, however, by camera logs dating back to the production that indicate Anson never tested for the part.
 Film historian Kendall Miller surmises that this story originated as an effort to add drama to Jaffe's casting.